 How is actual cash value calculated?

-ACV is your automobile’s replacement cost minus its depreciation over time.
+Actual cash value is your automobile’s replacement cost minus its depreciation over time.
 In more basic terms, it’s how much it costs to replace, minus how much it’s worth now.
-Your insurer uses factors like age, mileage, condition, and accident history to estimate depreciation.
+Your insurer uses factors like age, mileage, condition, and accident history to estimate how much it’s valuation has declined.
 With most insurance policies, you’d receive the ACV as a cash payout if your car gets totaled.

 Is the trade-in value the same as the actual cash value?

 Not exactly.
 While both refer to a car’s value, the meaning is a bit different.
-A car’s trade-in or fair market value is how much you could reasonably sell it for.
-On the other hand, your vehicle’s ACV is how much your insurer will pay you for it if it becomes a total loss.
+A car’s trade-in or fair market price is how much you could reasonably sell it for.
+On the other hand, your vehicle’s net book or actual cash value is how much your insurer will pay you for it if it becomes a total loss.
 So, fair market value is a term used for transactional purposes, whereas ACV is more for the insurance world.

 Which is better?
 Replacement cost or actual cash value?